ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 ```
 **guid `string`**

-A base64 encoded `guid` that identifies the catalog.
+A base64 encoded `Guid` that identifies the catalog.

 **name `string`**